yuxi-liu-wired/CS-285_fall2022/hw5/submit/cs285/report/experiment log.md

 The transformed reward function is given by: `r(s, a) = (r(s, a) + shift) × scale`.
 The choice of shift and scale is up to you, but we used `shift = 1, scale = 100`.
 Try scaled and shifted rewards for CQL for better performance.

+## Why I think this assignment sucks

+I think this assignment sucks because it has too many undocumented implementation details that matter just as much as the documented core algorithm.
+Consequently, the only way to discover implementation details is to code one up myself, find that it just doesn't reproduce what they want me to reproduce, and force the tutors into telling the truth.

+My program can learn quite well, but its dependence on hyperparameters is utterly different from their expectations, because I don't know the undocumented implementation details.

+I can pass the autograders perfectly.
+But I can't honestly write the report the way they expect.
+I can see what they want the hyperparameter analyses to be like, and I can't write it like that at all because that's not the data I get.

+They expect for example scale-and-shift to improve CQL, but I got no effect.
+They expect the performance to be consistent, but I got 1 out of 5 runs working.
+They expect lambda to have a unimodal effect on learning, but I got completely random effects.
+There is no way to write the write the report.
+I think their conclusions are bullshit, and they only got their conclusions because they used specific implementation details that created their conclusions.

+When people write papers in DRL, they usually start by an algorithm that worked, then they tinker with it with a new idea, until the new program works better.
+Then they run some ablation studies, and write up the paper, using the ablation studies to "explain" what the hyperparameters do.
+Since they cannot put the entire program into the paper, they had to abstract the program into "core algorithm", "implementation details", "hyperparameters".
+The idea is that if people implement the "core algorithm" correctly, then the performance would be roughly the same.
+Further, the implementation details should be orthogonal to the hyperparameters.
+For example, if I use RND with L2-norm-squared loss, then the AWAC agent performance should depend on lambda in some unimodal way (going up, then going down).
+If I use RND with L2-norm loss, then the AWAC agent performance should *still* depend on lambda in the same unimodal way, except shifted.

+This is not at all what I observed.
+My implementation follows the exact core algorithms given in the homework sheet, except that it does not follow the implementation details.
+The result is utterly non-interpretable, random dependence on lambda in the AWAC agent.
+This at once throws the official interpretation of $\lambda$ in AWAC into doubt.
+Does $\lambda$ really do what they say it does, or is it merely a confabulation they made up, just because their implementation details allowed them to confabulate something that sounds reasonable?

+In other words, do they really understand what $\lambda$ does in AWAC, or did they simply fabricate and confabulate?
+Did they start with what they wanted to observe, and iterate over implementation details until they fished out what they wanted from the vast combinatorial ocean of network architectures?

+What I think is happening is that we have a serious case of confabulation.
+Suppose I have a PPO algorithm and it has 37 [implementation details](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/), and I go and try turning on and off these implementation details one by one.
+I get a big list.
+What am I supposed to do about it?
+Explain them?
+But it's only going to be a confabulation.
+We have no idea what is important and what is not in RL.
+I don't know, and I think the professors don't know either.
+If they do, they would have added in the implementation details that actually mattered!

 ## Part 1: Pure exploration by RND

 ### Algorithm